ICRAR/plasma-leap/plasma-leap-receiver/ReadMe.md

 Upon running it should be observed that LeapAccelerateCLI is called in the right tmux window and outputs a calibration array of numbers every 8 seconds or so.

 ## Full Setup

+The following instructions contain information for deploying the pipeline on a clean host system.

 (Make sure nvidia drivers are installed and enabled on the docker host system)